Operation Sheepskin: Background

 As tensions persisted, the plight of the Anguillians garnered much media attention, with several outsiders, as well as diasporic Anguillians, lending support.
-On July 25th, 1967, a conference was held in Barbados to try and negotiate, headed by British Minister for Commonwealth Relations, Lord Shepherd, alongside delegates from Anguilla, Saint Kitts and Nevis, Barbados, Guyana, and Trinidad and Tobago.
+On July 25, 1967, a conference was held in Barbados to try and negotiate, headed by British Minister for Commonwealth Relations, Lord Shepherd, alongside delegates from Anguilla, Saint Kitts and Nevis, Barbados, Guyana, and Trinidad and Tobago.
 After much tense negotiations, an agreement was reached.
 The agreement let Anguilla retain a level of self-governance in the form of an island council, but ultimately would still be tied to Saint Kitts and Nevis.
 It was also determined that an international policing military force would be stationed there for peacekeeping purposes.
 Back in Anguilla, the agreement was ill-received, and changes were demanded.
 Originally led by Anguilla's sole elected representative in Basseterre, Peter Adams, the mantle of leader was passed on to the more militant and anti-colonial Ronald Webster.
 Still unsatisfied, Webster and the majority of Anguillians were adamant about a completely separate Anguilla.
 When it became clear that the people wouldn't accept statehood, other leaders in the region withdrew support for the agreement, and the international peacekeeping force was scrapped.
 Bradshaw focused on the rearmament of local forces and the reintegration of Anguilla, initially seeing the conference as a victory.
 More eyes were drawn to the conflict when a member of the council and US Army Veteran, Jeremiah Gumbs, alongside Ronald Webster, took the plight of Anguilla to the United Nations.
-After much back and forth, Britain sent a delegation in December of 1967 to broker a new interim agreement that saw British civil servant Tony Lee administer the island for a year.
+After much back and forth, Britain sent a delegation in December 1967 to broker a new interim agreement that saw British civil servant Tony Lee administer the island for a year.
 Initially viewed as a reasonable solution, over time, it became clear that the interim agreement was only meant to delay reintegration back into associated statehood.
 The British government proposed an extended stay for Lee, which further exacerbated the tensions.
 Meanwhile, Webster had become fond of the idea of total independence even from Britain.
 On February 6, 1969, a new referendum was held to determine whether to sever all ties with Britain and establish an independent republic with an American-style constitution.
 A total of 1,739 voted in favor and only 4 against it.
 The Constitution was drafted by American businessman, Jack Holcomb, and included a Bill of Rights, establishing that a president, a vice-president, and an 11-person unicameral legislature would lead the country.
 In addition, it asserted the right to declare war and establish a navy and other armed forces.